nuvla/clojure-library/README.md

-# SlipStream Clojure API
+# Nuvla Clojure Client Library

-SlipStream Clojure library to query [SlipStream server API][ss-api].

-The API documentation is available on the [GitHub Pages site for this repository][gh-pages].
+Nuvla clojure client library to interact with the Nuvla REST API.

-# License and copyright
+# Copyright

-Copyright (C) 2016 SixSq Sarl (sixsq.com)
+Copyright &copy; 2019 SixSq Sàrl

-The code in the public repositories is licensed under the Apache license.
+# License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may